Exawind/nalu-wind/docs/source/theory/overset.rst

   The element that is used to *interpolate* field data from donor mesh to a recipient mesh.
-While TIOGA provides flow interpolation routines, the current implementation in Nalu uses the ``MasterElement`` classes in Nalu to maintain consistency between the STK and the TIOGA overset implementations.
+While TIOGA provides flow interpolation routines, the current implementation in Nalu-Wind uses the ``MasterElement`` classes in Nalu-Wind to maintain consistency between the STK and the TIOGA overset implementations.

 **orphan points**